suusan2go/QuizMaster/README.md

 * cp .env.sample .env

 ## Set Oauth Environment Variable
-This app uses `.env` file to pass environment variables to docker container. (`.env` had been created in setup script.)
+This app uses `.env` file to pass environment variables to docker container. (`.env` will be created in setup script.)
 Please update `.env` to your own id and secret.
 Also, please set callback url to `http://localhost:3000/auth/google/callback`

 ```bash